A Complete Zen Parenting Guide – 20 Strategies for Dealing with a Hyperactive Child

 19. Foster Social Skills

 20. Help your hyperactive child develop appropriate social skills by modelling and reinforcing positive interactions.
-Encourage participation in group activities and provide opportunities for them to practice communication and cooperation.
+Encourage participation in group activities and provide opportunities for them to practise communication and cooperation.

 21. Limit Screen Time